signalshore/signalshore.github.io/content/2020-09-13-Stack-Frames-in-x86.md

 A very brief primer on x86 Stack Frames.
-Stumbled onto this while reading about linux performanc monitoring tools.
+Stumbled onto this while reading about Linux performance monitoring tools.
 It's been a while since I looked at assembly code so this was more fun than I expected.

 Anyhow, This post will summarize some basics of what are Stack Frames